hexelberrystudios/polite-pouch/README.md

 # polite-pouch
-A thin layer over PouchDB to make routine requests easier
+A thin layer over PouchDB to make automatically adding ids and timestamps easier.